priyatharsan/Attitude-Control-Module/README.md

 # Attitude-Control-Module
 This attitude module is written to be a broadly useful way to perform simple attitude determination/kinematics/controls tasks in a python environment.
-For the most part, the class centers around the "att" class, which can take the
+For the most part, the module centers around the "att" class, which can take the
 form:

 - DCM